-EEC recommends the School to plan for higher-end research laboratories that support in-house competitive experimental research in cancer biology by a (initially probably) small number of principal investigators.
-In this way, the synergy between this programme and research of even higher quality can be achieved, in line with the School's very ambitious mission statement.
-If there is any field of research where the School has a chance to come close to this, it may be in the field of cancer.
-Despite this, we have recommended elsewhere that the mission statement is softened to a slightly more humble level.
+EEC recommends the School to plan for higher-end research laboratories that support in-house competitive experimental research by a (initially probably) small number of principal investigators.
+In this way, the synergy between a lab-intense programme like this and research of even higher quality can be achieved, in line with the School's very ambitious mission statement to become a "leading academic and research hub" in Europe and beyond.
+Even if it may not be this committee's role, we still feel that it would be better for the credibility of the Frankfurt operations to be a bit more modest and realistic, while still keeping the dream alive by instead striving to be a "competitive academic and research environment" in Europe, that attracts research of high international quality.